Approaching 14-Years Acquiring Wholesale Campaigns for Clients!

 - #1 Radio advertising – Choose from over 20 types of music/formats

 - #2 TV and Cable Advertising – Choose from over 60 types of channels

 - #3 Timeframes - Choose from four different time-blocks on the weekdays and weekends: daytime, prime time, evenings, or overnight.

 If you would like more information about potentially participating in one of our weekly media buying auctions, please utilize the following links:

 - To listen to radio commercials we have aired, click here: aired radio commercials.

 - To view TV commercials we have aired, click here: client aired TV commercials.

-- To read comments from some of our advertisings about our weekly fire-sale auction, please click here: Review Wholesale Airtime Auction & Letters of Reference.
+- To read comments from some of our advertisers about our media buyers auction, please click here: Review Wholesale Airtime Auction & Letters of Reference.